Photography

 Lens flares are very common during indoor photo shoots due to the occasional intensity of your artificial light source.

-While a lens flare might fit in naturally in a naturalistic setting, it might stand out too much in an interior photo session.
+While a lens flare might be natural in a naturalistic setting, it might stand out too much in an interior photo session.

 2. Are You Clumsy?

-As mentioned earlier, lens hoods also act as decent protection for your camera lens.
+As mentioned earlier, lens hoods are decent protection for your camera lens.

 What would you rather replace, an inexpensive lens hood or an extremely expensive camera lens?
 The answer is simple!